ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/power-vsi-data-sources.md

 # Power Systems data sources
 {: #power-data-sources}

 Review the data sources that you can use to retrieve information about the [Provisioning a virtual server](/docs/hp-virtual-servers?topic=hp-virtual-servers-provision).
 All data sources are imported as read-only information.
-You can reference the output parameters for each data source by using [IBM Cloud Provider plug-in for Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+You can reference the output parameters for each data source by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
 {: shortdesc}

 To find supported input parameter values, you can use the Power Systems CLI plug-in in {{site.data.keyword.cloud_notm}}.
 To install the plug-in, run `ibmcloud plugin install pi`.
 {: tip}

-Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}

 ## `ibm_pi_image`